-An extension of Sam’s Tours, Unique Dive Expeditions is run by Richard Barnden and Paul Collins – two vastly experienced veterans of Palau diving.
-UDE offers the chance to experience a different type of diving in Palau, one that is structured around the moon phases and the tides.
+Unique Dive Expeditions is run by Richard Barnden and Paul Collins – two vastly experienced veterans of Palau diving.
+Unique Dive Expeditions offers the chance to experience a different type of diving in Palau, one that is structured around the moon phases and the tides.
 The moon has one of the biggest influences on the oceans and can trigger some rare and unique biological events such as spawning aggregations.

-Time your trip to Palau to coincide a new moon Snapper Spawning Expedition, or a full moon Bumphead Parrotfish Spawning.
-For experienced divers only, join Richard Barnden and Paul Collins on of their incredible spawning expeditions to see the enormous groups of schooling fish – and the apex predators that come to take advantage of such large aggregations.
-Ask us about timing.
+For experienced divers only, join marine researcher Richard Barnden and professional photographer and videographer Paul Collins on one of their incredible spawning expeditions to see the enormous groups of schooling fish – and the apex predators that come to take advantage of such large aggregations.

-Unique Dive Expeditions (UDE) owns and runs a 10m speed boat with twin 150’s skippered superbly by Jimmy.
+Unique Dive Expeditions owns and runs their own 10m speed boat with twin 150’s skippered superbly by Jimmy.
 Each diver gets their own spacious seat, their own dry box beneath it, and their own three tanks of Nitrox for each day’s three dives.
 In order to give guests the maximum experience, the expeditions are offered exclusively to small groups guided by the two veterans.

 |Training School Type:||none||Nitrox Fill:|